kalekdev/uni/semester-2/mathematische-methoden/notes.typ

   hat(f) (omega) = integral_(-oo)^oo f(t) e^(-i omega t) d t
 $

-This results in the fourier transform $hat(f) (omega)$ with a complex range.
+This results in the Fourier transform $hat(f) (omega)$ with a complex range.
 When we plot the radius against frequency graph for all of these complex outputs, we arrive at the top left graph, which can be extremely useful for identifying interesting or unwanted frequencies which are part of the signal:
 #figure(
   image("images/fourier-analysis-results.png", width: 70%),
 ) <fig-fourier-analysis-results>
-Since the phase is usually not that interesting, it is often discarded unless we plan on synthesizing the time domain signal again.
+Since the phase is usually not that interesting, it is often ignored unless we plan on synthesizing the time domain signal again.

+White Noise - A signal where each constituent frequency has equal amplitude.

 ==== How It Works - Dot Products
 The analysis mechanism can be thought of as a dot product between the signal function $f(t)$ and Fourier basis $e^(i omega t)$ (or a different basis in other transforms) at a given frequency - a measure of how much the basis at this frequency and phase shift "points in the same direction" as the signal.